purple pseudopanax with dark wine-coloured foliage

 Habitat

 Lowland and montane forests, forest margins, and scrub.
 Prefers well-drained soils with partial shade.
-Tolerates moderate frost and wind.
+Tolerates moderate frost and wind in its native range.

 Range

 Found throughout New Zealand from Northland to Stewart Island in lowland and montane forests.
-Widespread in native forests.
+Widespread in native forests across both main islands.

 Endemism